How to Make Homemade Butter with Only Two Ingredients

-After learning how to prepare this delicious homemade butter, you aren’t going to want to go back to buying that margarine you find at the store, which is quite unhealthy.
+After learning how to make homemade butter, you aren’t going to want to go back to buying that margarine you find at the store, which is quite unhealthy.
 With just two ingredients, you can make a smooth, delicious butter that you can then use along with other foods.

 - Pour the heavy milk into the bowl of a standing mixer or a large jar with a good lid, making sure not to fill the container more than halfway.

 - Then, start to vigorously whisk the cream for 10 minutes (or more, if necessary) until you have achieved the buttery texture you want.
 As you whisk, you will see that a white liquid will start to separate from the cream as the cream starts to take on a firm texture.
 This liquid is whey, and you don’t need it to make homemade butter.
 However, if you’d like, you can store it for another recipe.

 - Keep whisking carefully until the butter has separated as much whey as possible.

 - Once you have gotten rid of the whey, add a pinch of salt and whisk for a few more minutes.
 Then, once the butter has achieved a nice, firm texture, run it under water to get rid of the rest of the whey.
 You can place the butter in a sieve to make this process easier.
 After this step, your healthy, homemade butter will be ready to eat.